 The first step to perform this treatment is to provide a thorough oral exam of the infected tooth, including the use of dental X-rays, to determine how severe the infection is and whether an abscess is developing around the gums.
 Then, we can remove the areas of tooth enamel that are decayed and clean in the tooth chamber to remove the diseased pulp.
 We then use a rubbery material known as gutta-percha to fill the tooth and help restore the lost structure so that the tooth can become a supportive anchor for a dental crown later one.

 Toward the end of the appointment, a detailed dental impression is taken of your smile before we place a temporary dental crown to protect the new abutment.
 A dental lab uses the impression provided as a custom guide for the permanent dental crown that will be placed over the tooth.
 When the crown is ready, we can schedule a brief second appointment to remove the temporary crown and cement the permanent restoration over your tooth, completing the treatment.

-If you suspect you are struggling with a tooth infection and are interested in discussing the possibility of root canal treatment in Riverton, Utah, we encourage you to call Lighthouse Dental & Orthodontics at 801-253-GRIN(4746) today to arrange an appointment with our dentist, Dr. Samuel Richey.
+If you suspect you are struggling with a tooth infection and are interested in discussing the possibility of root canal treatment in Riverton, Utah, we encourage you to call Lighthouse Dental & Orthodontics at 801-446-6310 today to arrange an appointment with our dentist, Dr. Samuel Richey.